embreymorton/CS-Grad-Tracker/README.md

 ### data
 Currently used only to store test excel files, was used in the past for storing pdfs/documents for student objects, as mongo does not handle pdfs well.
+Contains Input Scripts as .txt files used to register new users in the database.

 ### Overview
 For example, app.js defines a route as